cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 ### Attach Molex Connector to Bulkhead

-Strip the ends of the four wires attached to the bulkhead.
+Strip the ends of the four wires attached to the bulkhead connector.
 Crimp a power connector pin (i.e., male end) to each of the four wires.

 <p align="center">
 <img src="/hardware/images/IMG_0188.jpg" width="40%"> <img src="/hardware/images/IMG_0189.jpg" width="40%">
 </p>

 Insert the crimped wires into the Molex connector using the following pin layout.
-The wires on the bulkhead are labeled with numbers and correspond to the numbering used below.
-Note, you can use any pin layout as long as it is consistent across all of the wiring.
+Note, The wires on the bulkhead connector are labeled with numbers and correspond to the numbering used below.

 <p align="center">
 <img src="/hardware/images/IMG_0117.jpg" width="40%">